Peiiii/EchoNote/docs/features/space-publish-firestore-setup.md

 ## Security Rules

-Update your Firestore security rules to allow public read access to published channels and their messages, and allow anonymous users to create messages in write-only published spaces.
+Update your Firestore security rules to allow public read access to published channels and their messages, and allow anonymous users to create messages in append-only published spaces.

 ### Channels Access Rule